-evaluation to see if it could have an impact in English secondary schools.
-This is one of a number of small trials developed by
+used in England, but much of the evidence for the approach comes from the US.
+The EEF funded this evaluation to see if it could have an impact in English secondary schools.
+This is one of a number of small trials developed EEF and designed to improve outcomes for struggling readers at the transition from primary to secondary school.

-The study found that Year 7 pupils who were offered Accelerated Reader made 3 months' additional progress in reading
+The study found that Year 7 pupils who were offered Accelerated Reader made 3 months' additional progress in reading compared to other similar pupils.
+For pupils eligible for free school meals the figure was 5 months' additional progress.

-For weaker readers, the approach appears to contribute towards catch-up at the start of secondary school, although pupils at very low levels of reading may need initial support from teachers to benefit, if they are not independent readers.
+weaker readers, the approach appears to contribute towards catch-up at the start of secondary school, although pupils at very low levels of reading may need initial support from teachers to benefit, if they are not independent readers.

-Based on the promising findings from this small study, EEF has now funded an effectiveness trial, to see if the results can be
+Based on the promising findings from this small study, EEF has now funded an effectiveness trial, to see if the results can be replicated for a larger number of schools.